The tiger population in Forest Divisions (territorial forests) of some landscapes has seen a significant increase.

 Each of these needs & desires that we carry, means something to us – even when in the bigger scheme of things, why does any of it matter?
 It doesn’t – but, only when we truly exit the game.
 And since most of us don’t, I think ultimately, below is all that we really need from life (when we choose to accept its meaninglessness and continue to live):

 May be I am missing out on few points – but these are what come to my mind.
-When I started my consulting job, I could put a check box on material, excitement+joy and social energy, but I was unsure about what the level of contribution I was really making.
-I also didn’t like the fact that the job chose me (campus placement), that it was not something I necessarily went after – after considering many options.
+When I started my consulting job, I could put a check box on material, excitement+joy and social energy, but I was unsure about my contribution.
+I also didn’t like the fact that the job had chosen me (via campus placement) and it was not something that I necessarily went after (say after considering many options).
 In short, I didn’t feel I had controlled my life.

-It’s another matter that I happened to be lucky, and did figure out a way to buy myself a lot of paid time to figure out what to settle on to (which in many ways I have).
-The journey started when I turned into a wedding photographer (been a decade now), and that decision allowed me to pick up storytelling, giving me an opportunity to observe life and human beings from a perspective that would have simply been impossible from a corporate job vantage point.
+It’s another matter that I happened to be lucky.
+I figured out a way to buy myself a lot of paid time to figure out what to settle on to (which in many ways I have).
+The journey started when I turned into a wedding photographer (been a decade now).
+That decision allowed me to pick up storytelling, and gave me an opportunity to observe life and human beings from a perspective that would have simply been impossible from a corporate-job vantage point.

 You want to keep living?
 Then pick up something that matters to you the most right now and in the near term, and go do that.
 Live that.
 Be in control.
 Accumulate the material wealth that you think makes sense.
 Never do that at the expense of excitement and joy.
 Seek joy.
 Be nice and bask in the positive social energy that you will receive.
 Let negativity not affect you.
 And when you feel like, contribute.
 Leave the world a little better than how you saw it.
 Yes it wouldn’t really matter ultimately, but it may make you see some meaning in what you do, where ultimately, there is none.